csswizardry/csswizardry.github.com/_posts/2019-08-13-making-cloud-typography-faster.md

 * <small>I disclosed all of the below to Cloud.typography and gave them ample opportunity to work together to solve the issues at the root of the problem.
-There was no appetite from them to do so, so I decided to make it all available for free anyway—a faster web benefits everyone.</small>
+There was no appetite from them to do so, so I decided to make it all available for free anyway — a faster web benefits everyone.</small>
 * <small>All of the people I have dealt with seem like really, really nice folk.
   Nothing that follows is a reflection on any individuals.
 Please bear that in mind as you read.</small>